glorylo/Joyride/docs/GettingStarted.md

 2. Create a test project
 3. Install Joyride.Specflow using via Nuget
 4. From here, Joyride will install the other dependencies which include NUnit, Specflow, Joyride, etc.
 5. Joyride adds several directories: Logs, Screenshots, Steps, and Specs.
 The "Logs" and "Screenshots" folder store tracing dom data and screenshots respectively.
 The "Steps" folder should include your custom "step" binding code for your specs.
 The "Specs" folder contains all your .feature files.
-After the install, you should see these key files:  App.config, Steps\SpecflowHooks.cs and a template Specs\FirstSpec.feature file.
+After the install, you should see these key files:  *App.config*, *Steps\SpecflowHooks.cs* and a template *Specs\FirstSpec.feature* file.
-6. Modify the App.config with the appropriate settings under the joyride section.
+6. Modify the *App.config* with the appropriate settings under the joyride section.
 The template provides the following:
   ```xml
     <joyride>
        <capabilities>